 An MLD has an MLD MAC address that singly identifies the MLD.

-(#1156)The MAC address of each AP affiliated with an AP MLD shall be different from each other.
+(#4250)

-(#2374)If each AP affiliated with an AP MLD has a different MAC address, then when a non-AP MLD is associated with such an AP MLD, each non-AP STA affiliated with the non-AP MLD shall have a different MAC address.
+(#2374) Each non-AP STA affiliated with an MLD shall have a different MAC address.(#4250)

 (#2759)NOTE—The MLD MAC address of an MLD might be the same as the MAC address of one affiliated STA or different from the MAC address of any affiliated STA.

+For an individually addressed frame sent on a link between two MLDs, the following applies:

-(#1158)The value of the Address 2 (TA) field (if present) in the MAC header of a frame sent over-the-air shall be the MAC address of the transmitting STA affiliated with the MLD corresponding to that link except for(#2474) the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.
+(#1158)- the value of the Address 2 (TA) field (if present) in the MAC header of the frame shall be the MAC address of the transmitting STA affiliated with the MLD corresponding to that link except for(#2474) the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.(#8230)

-The value of the Address 1 (RA) field in the MAC header of an individually addressed frame sent over-the-air shall be the MAC address of the receiving STA affiliated with the MLD corresponding to that link.
+the value of the Address 1 (RA) field in the MAC header of the frame shall be the MAC address of the receiving STA affiliated with the MLD corresponding to that link.(#8227)

-(#1670)The value of the Address 3 field and the Address 4 field (if present) in the MAC header of a data frame sent over-the-air by a transmitting STA affiliated with the MLD shall be set based on Table 9- 30 (Address field contents) , where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.
+(#1670)the value of the Address 3 field and the Address 4 field (if present) in the MAC header of a data frame shall be set based on Table 9- 30 (Address field contents) and the settings of the To DS and From DS bits(#6185), where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.(#8228)

+For a group addressed frame sent by an AP affiliated with the AP MLD, the following applies:

+the value of the Address 2 field in the MAC header of the frame is the MAC address of the AP except for the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.

+the value of the Address 1 field in the MAC header of the frame is a MAC address with Individual/Group bit set to 1.

+the value of the Address 3 field and the Address 4 field (if present) in the MAC header of a data frame shall be set based on Table 9- 30 (Address field contents) and the settings of the To DS and From DS bits(#6185), where the BSSID is the MAC address of the AP.

+the value of the Address 3 field in the MAC header of a management frame shall be set based on 9.3.3.1 (Format of (PV0) Management frames).(#7849)

+For a CF-End sent by a non-AP STA affiliated with the non-AP MLD, where the non-AP STA has a setup link with an AP affiliated with an AP MLD,

+the value of the Address 2 field in the MAC header of the frame is the MAC address of the AP except for the Individual/Group bit, which is set to 1 when the TA field value is a bandwidth signaling TA and set to 0 otherwise.

+the value of the Address 1 field in the MAC header of the frame is the broadcast address. (#7849)